Syntax-Souljahs/Syntax-Souljahs.github.io/index.md

 ## Community feedback

+<p>From our community feedback, it's clear that there's excitement and interest in our application.
+Users appreciate the interactive and professional homepage, likening it to a Facebook for the gym.
+However, there are consistent concerns about the mobile interface, including text overlap and font readability issues.
+Suggestions for improvement include indicating a desktop preference, adding more detailed user information, fixing video functionality, and enhancing social features like workout schedule sharing and adding a friends list.
+Despite these issues, users recognize the app's potential and commend its simplicity and professional design.</p>

-Here is some feedback from individuals in the community who have accessed the app
+Here is the raw feedback from individuals in the community who have accessed the app

 "Very interactive homepage, looks very professional, the app has a lot of potential, I can see me and my friends use it a bunch to interact with people.
 Maybe fix up the interface on an Iphone but other than that it looks like the app could be a big hit.
 Almost like a facebook but for the gym"- Kimberly Ogata